Red LED facial treatment image used for acne-mark and skin-recovery content

 First Problem: People Use "Acne Scars" To Mean Three Different Things

-This is why so much acne-scar content is disappointing.
 One person means the red marks left after a breakout.
 Another means lingering brown pigmentation.
 Someone else means actual texture changes: rolling scars, boxcar scars, or tiny deep icepick scars.

 What Red Light Is Actually Good At